GluuFederation/flex/admin-ui/docs/auth.md

 ### Why it exists

 OIDC sign-in alone does **not** let the UI talk to the Config API.
-The Config API requires two things on every request:

-- A **bearer access token** that proves the caller has the right scopes.
-- A **session cookie** that proves the caller went through the Admin UI sign-in flow (rather than a script bypassing it).
+The Config API authenticates every regular request through a **session cookie** that proves the caller went through the Admin UI sign-in flow (rather than a script bypassing it). `createAdminUiSession` is what mints that cookie on the server side.

-The bearer token + cookie pair is what `createAdminUiSession` exists to set up.

 ### Flow diagram